fubar2/PcapViz/README.md

   -b [BLACKLIST [BLACKLIST ...]], --blacklist [BLACKLIST [BLACKLIST ...]]
                         Blacklist of protocols - NONE of the packets having these layers shown
+  -r [RESTRICT [RESTRICT ...]], --restrict [RESTRICT [RESTRICT ...]]
-  -fi, --frequent-in    print frequently contacted nodes to stdout -fo, --frequent-out   print frequent source nodes to stdout -G GEOPATH, --geopath GEOPATH
+                        Whitelist of devices - restrict all graphs to traffic to or from mac address(es) as "xx:xx:xx:xx:xx:xx" -fi, --frequent-in    print frequently contacted nodes to stdout -fo, --frequent-out   print frequent source nodes to stdout -G GEOPATH, --geopath GEOPATH